Remembering Srebrenica 2020 – Poem by Amina Mekic – Mimi

 And there is history in these streets

-Bustling markets where old ladies wear scarves over their heads to protect themselves from promaha
+Bustling markets where old ladies wear scarves over their heads to protect themselves from mistakes

 And on the way there